thedalles77/USB_Laptop_Keyboard_Controller-1/README.md

 # USB_Laptop_Keyboard_Controller
 This was forked from Marcel's repo so that I could add support for the Teensy 3.2 and 4.0.
+Thanks "apiraino" for removinging the single quotes from the matrix results.
 For suggestions and comments, contact me at [thedalles77@gmail.com](thedalles77@gmail.com).

 1. Load the "Matrix_Decoder_LC, _3p2, or 4p0" Arduino code into your Teensy.
 2. Load the Keyboard_with_number_pad or Keyboard_without_number_pad text file into an editor like Notepad++.